Xələc, Nakhchivan: Khalaj archaeological site

 Khalaj (Xələc, Khaladj, Халадж) archaeological site is a settlement of the Chalcolithic period.
 It is located 200 m south of the village of same name in the Sharur region, on the left bank of the Aras River, on the slope of the Khalaj mountain.
 When the local population used the area as a cemetery, many artifacts were scattered around.

 Ceramics

 Red clay pottery (jugs and bowl-type containers) are found here.
 Some examples is decorated with the scratching methods.
 From the settlement were found the grain stones, obsidian and flint panels.
 It attracts attention that it was painted in the back part of the flint panels with the comb-like instrument.

-The findings are close to the materials of Ovçular təpəsi (Ovcular Tepesi).
+The findings are close to the materials of Ovçular Tepesi.
 Painted ceramic samples are the same with ceramics of the Eneolithic monuments in the east of the lake of Urmiya (Iran).